mulithemuli/okd4-setup/README.md

 firewall-cmd --reload
 ```

-Next we create a SSH key pair.
+Next we create an SSH key pair.
 This is required to communicate between the OKD nodes and the host later on.
 As we can see we are working as root now.

 ```